Do you know how it season and clean cast iron cookware?

-I heard someone speak about cast iron cookware at the Weston A. Price Foundation's 2010 conference.
+I heard someone speak about cast iron at the Weston A. Price Foundation's 2010 conference.
 I had already been using it for several years and was well aware of the dangers of non-stick coatings, but he gave me another reason to love it:

 It's a very important decision when shopping for cast iron because it will last so long.
 I chose pans with lids.
 That's probably the most important consideration.
 I use the lids almost as often as I use the pans.